-Last year I mentioned how it was a happy/sad feeling that I had while writing my notes for the 2017 Top Cream.
+At this time two years ago I mentioned how it was a happy-sad feeling that I had while writing my notes for the 2017 Top Cream Chardonnay.
 I was happy because that wine was as good as any Chardonnay I had ever bottled in 35 years, and I was very proud of it.
-I was sad because my vineyard that historically produced Top Cream was dying from Pierce’s disease, and that the 2017 might very well be the last Estate Grown Chardonnay that I would produce in my life time.
-I also mentioned at that point that my next challenge would be find a vineyard in the Sta.
-Rita Hills that would be worthy of inheriting the Top Cream moniker for a single-vineyard Chardonnay that could stand next to The Limit.
-At the time I also mentioned that I thought that vineyard might be Donnachadh, because, like my Estate Top Cream vineyard, the Chardonnay at Donnachadh grows in a very sandy soil, and I thought this might express a characteristic minerality that was similar to what we all loved when we drank all those past Top Creams of yesteryear.
-Well, what can I say; every now and then nature throws you a bone.
+I was sad because my vineyard, which historically produced Top Cream, was dying from Pierce’s disease, and that the 2017 bottling may very well be the last Estate Grown Chardonnay that I would produce in my lifetime.
+I also mentioned that my next challenge would be to find a Chardonnay vineyard in the Sta.
+Rita Hills worthy of inheriting the Top Cream moniker for a single-vineyard cuvee that could stand next to The Limit.
+That vineyard has turned out to be Donnachadh (pronounced Donna Kah).
+Similar to my estate vineyard, the Chardonnay at Donnachadh grows in a very sandy soil, which, I believe, expresses a distinctive minerality that is aromatically similar to that which we loved when we drank all those past Top Creams of yesteryear.
+What can I say; every now and then nature throws you a bone.

 100% Chardonnay, Estate Grown, Sta.
 Rita Hills